ucbi/uniform/guides/assessment/Use Cases.md

 patterns, UI libraries, authentication mechanisms, and many other common features.

-By leveraging the Eject System, we're able to perform many changes to our entire portfolio of applications in the time that it would take to make the change to a single application.
+By leveraging the Uniform System, we're able to perform many changes to our entire portfolio of applications in the time that it would take to make the change to a single application.
 For example, when we find a security issue in our shared application architecture, we patch it once and all apps are